The Most Fun In KL? Sunway Lagoon Review

 Click here to find the cheapest Sunway Lagoon ticket discount.

-The Sunway Lagoon Resort Theme Park consists of six different lands with a variety of Sunway Lagoon activities.
+The Sunway Lagoon Resort Theme Park consists of seven different lands with a variety of Sunway Lagoon activities.
 Below, I step through each land one by one sharing the highlights and Sunway Lagoon attractions at each to help you decide if this theme park is for you!

-Note that although six lands can feel like a lot, they are generally on the small side and we found one day was enough to visit all of them and go on everything on our Sunway Lagoon rides list.
-We visited Sunway Lagoon with kids.
+Note that although seven lands can feel like a lot, they are generally on the small side and we found one day was enough to visit all of them and go on everything on our Sunway Lagoon rides list.
+In fact, on a non-busy day, you could probably do everything you want to do within half a day.

 Amusement Park Sunway Lagoon